Kazii78/Kazii-Indicators/README.md

 testing will take place once the full release for 1.20 comes out.
 Advise against adding it to servers.

+## 🗒️ Side Note
+Since this is the very first release of this datapack it may be buggy, future updates will improve.

 # 💫 Enjoy the datapack.